Does Baking Soda Clean Bathtubs?

 Sharing is caring!

-Home » Blog » Natural & Non-Toxic » Does Baking Soda Clean Bathtubs?
+Home » Blog » Natural & Non-Toxic » From Stains to Shine: Is Baking Soda the Solution for Your Dirty Bathtub?

 Soaking in a bathtub is one way to destress from a long day.
-Whether you enjoy the bathtub every day or occasionally, keeping it clean can keep your bath more refreshing.
-So what should you use to clean your bathtub?
+Whether you enjoy the bathtub every day or occasionally, keeping it clean can keep your bath fresh.
+So, what should you use to clean your bathtub?
 Does baking soda clean bathtubs?

-You can clean your bathtub correctly with a simple product like baking soda.
-Baking soda is known as a “scratchless” abrasive suitable for most surfaces.
-It removes dirt, stains, and foul odor and brightens surfaces.
+Yes, you can clean your bathtub with baking soda.
+Baking soda is known as a “scratchless” abrasive cleaner suitable for most surfaces.
+It removes dirt, stains, and foul odors and brightens surfaces.

 Ready to make your bathtub sparkling clean?
 Let’s begin.

+Absolutely!
 Baking soda is sodium bicarbonate.
-Beyond making your baked goods light and fluffy, it also acts as an alkaline cleaner.
-Once put in a dirty bathtub, it will react with stains to create glycerol, a natural cleansing agent found in soaps.
+Beyond making your baked goods light and fluffy, it is also an alkaline cleaner.
+Once put in a dirty bathtub, it will react with stains to create glycerol, a natural cleansing agent found in soaps

-Also, if baking soda is mixed with vinegar, the mixture will release carbon dioxide to form acid or a weak alkali.
+Also, when baking soda mixes with vinegar, the mixture will release carbon dioxide to form acid or a weak alkali.
 The result will make the bathtub even brighter and eliminate foul odor.

 Why Do Bathtubs Have Dark Stains?